pyscript/pyscript/CONTRIBUTING.md

 **Tests**: This is the way we ensure added/modified functionality meets the related feature expectations and that other code changes don't break functionlity over time.

 **Documentation**: If your PR changes or adds functionality, it's expected that you also make sure to add the right information to the docs.
-For more information about how to work on the project documentation check out the [documentation readme](docs/tutorials/getting-started.md).
+For more information about how to work on the project documentation check out the [Setting Up Your Documentation Environment](https://github.com/pyscript/pyscript/blob/main/docs/development/setting-up-environment.md#setting-up-your-documentation-environment).

 **Readable code**: Ok, this is a broad and generic statement and deserves some explanation.
 The mantra behind this statement is that code that is semantically meaningful (aka "has a meaning" :-) is preferable to code that is short and "saves some line of code".
 Remember, others will be reading your code and if they understand what's going on easily it's a good sign that your code reflects your intentions while also making it easier for everyone.
 In addition to that, remember that you may be reading that code in the future and your future self will definitely thank you for making it easy to read!
 For instance, a code like: